headline-design/avmkit/templates/algostack-ssr/README.md

 # SIWA

-SIWA is a boilerplate for building modern web applications with React and Next.js.
-SIWA is a single-page application (SPA) built inside Next.js.
+AlgoStack SSR is a boilerplate for building modern web applications with Algorand and Next.js.
+AlgoStack SSR is a multi-page application built with the Next.js app router.
 The best of React and Next.js, combined into a seamless experience.

 This is a SIWA project bootstrapped with [Next.js](https://nextjs.org/) and [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).